tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![In the configuration window, port settings are listed, and Save is highlighted above them.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image10.png "Select Save")

-5. If you had to setup Just In Time, you should now see the states changed to **Resolved**.
+5. After a few minutes, you should see the states changed to **Resolved**.
+If this does not occur due to UI changes, then browse back to the **Configured** tab.

-    > **Note**: It could take a couple minutes for this to revert to the resolved state.

    ![On the Virtual machines screen, several virtual machines have their State listed as Resolved.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image11.png "View the state change")